Configure Census Connection

 NOTE: DO NOT FILL IN if the WebService does not require the Date of Birth to verify a user.

-In the case of Example we will fill it in blank, since it is not necessary to send the date of birth to verify a user.
+In this example, we will leave it blank, since it is not necessary to send the date of birth to verify a user.

 NOTE: DO NOT FILL IN if the WebService does not require the Postal Code to verify a user.